Amin-MAG/My-Notes/Microprocessor.md

 ## LCD

-You need to initilize your LCD first, connect it to port C.
+You need to initialize your LCD first, connect it to port C.

 ```c
 lcd_init(16);